Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Weighted maps into locally convex spaces

-\subsubsection{Weighted decreasing maps}
+\subsection{Weighted decreasing maps}

 We give another definition for weighted maps that decay at infinity.
-We do this for domains in a finite-dimensional space. \begin{defi} Let $\SY$ be a normed space, $\UF$ an open nonempty subset of the \emph{finite-dimensional} space $\SX$ and $\GewFunk \subseteq \cl{\R}^\UF$.
+Here, the domain of the maps is contained in a finite dimensional vector space. \begin{defi} Let $\SY$ be a normed space, $\UF$ an open nonempty subset of the \emph{finite-dimensional} space $\SX$ and $\GewFunk \subseteq \cl{\R}^\UF$ nonempty.
 We define for $k\in \cl{\N}$

 For a locally convex space $\SY$ we set

 For a subset $\VF \sub \SY$, we define